A model for framed configuration spaces of points: The framed configuration module

 as the composition

-Then we build the following zigzag \beq{equ:htpydiagram} . \eeq Let us explain the construction of the vertical maps, which are all obtained from maps on the input data of $\Fra'$ and functoriality.
+We then build the following zigzag: \beq{equ:htpydiagram} . \eeq Let us explain the construction of the vertical maps, which are all obtained from maps on the input data of $\Fra'$ and functoriality.
 The top vertical map on the left $\rho_0$ is obtained by the maps $\alpha_0:\op P \to \op P'$, $\gamma:\op M\to \op M'$ and the map $\iota_0:F\to F_I = I\times F$ sending an element $u\in F$ to $(0,u)$.
-We have to check that the following diagrams commute, which is evident by construction.
+We use here that the following diagrams commute, which is evident by construction:

-Similarly the map $\rho_1$ is induced by the maps $\iota_1:F\to F_I = I\times F$ sending an element $u\in F$ to $(0,u)$.
+Similarly, the map $\rho_1$ is induced by the maps $\iota_1:F\to F_I = I\times F$ sending an element $u\in F$ to $(1,u)$.
 One readily checks that the relevant diagrams commute:

-Finally the map $\rho_2$ is defined by functoriality of $\Fra'$ and the maps on input data $\beta:\op R\to \op R'$ and $\delta:F\to F'$.
+Finally, the map $\rho_2$ is defined by functoriality of $\Fra'$ and the maps on input data $\beta:\op R\to \op R'$ and $\delta:F\to F'$.
 One again checks that the relevant diagrams

 commute.
-Overall we have constructed a zigzag (the LHS of Equation~\eqref{equ:htpydiagram}), in which the only arrow pointing in the upward direction is a weak equivalence.
-In other words, we have constructed a homotopy morphism $\Fra'_{\op P,\op M,f,\phi}\to \Fra'_{\op P',\op M',f',\phi'}$ as desired.
-If the maps on the input data are weak equivalences, so are the maps in our zigzag.
+Overall, we have constructed a zigzag (the LHS of Equation~\eqref{equ:htpydiagram}), in which the only arrow pointing in the upward direction is a weak equivalence.
+In other words, we have constructed a homotopy morphism $\Fra'_{\op P,\op M,f,\phi}\to \Fra'_{\op P',\op M',f',\phi'}$, as desired.
+If the maps on the input data are weak equivalences, then so are the maps in our zigzag.

-Furthermore if all data respect the $G$-actions, then we may pass to modules for the $G$-framed operads.
+Furthermore, if all data respect the $G$-actions, then we may pass to modules over the $G$-framed operads.

 The constructions above readily extend to homotopy operads and modules, and dualize to (homotopy) Hopf cooperads and comodules.